opening of the palace and gardens

 - The Terrasses Petite Venise will be open on Tuesday to Sunday from 10.30 am to 6 pm (closed on Mondays).
 Access

-- At the Petit Trianon, Angelina food stand opens her terrace to walkers from Tuesday to Sunday from 12pm to 6pm (closed on Monday).
+- At the Petit Trianon, Angelina food stand opens from Tuesday to Sunday from 12pm to 6pm (closed on Monday).
 Access

 - The organic sorbet kiosks of the Ferme de la Métairie are open from Tuesday to Sunday from 1pm to 6pm, subject to weather conditions.
 A kiosk is present at the Trianon Access or at the Grand Canal Access